gapuchi/gapuchi.github.io/docs/notes/rust/10-generics.md

 - We can implement `Summary` for `Vec<T>`.
 - We **cannot** implement `Display` for `Vec<T>`.

-We can't do the third because of *coherence*, or more specifically *the orohan rule* (the parent type is not present).
+We can't do the third because of *coherence*, or more specifically *the orphan rule* (the parent type is not present).
 This rule is to ensure no one else breaks your code and vice versa.
 Without this rule, two crates can create an implementation for the same type and Rust wouldn't know what to do.

 ### Default Implementations